external-link

 You can save money in many different places, preferably not your mattress.
 Three savings plans are commonly used in Canada for retirement funds:

 RRSP withdrawals are considered taxable income when you retire.
-For this reason, RRSPs are better suited for Canadians with moderate to high income since their income (and tax rate) will usually be lower in their retirement years.
+For this reason, RRSPs are better suited for Canadians with moderate to high income since their income (and tax rateTax rate The rate at which you or a business pays tax on income.
+Often stated as…+ read full definition) will usually be lower in their retirement years.

 Learn more about RRSPs.